What is EMDR Therapy?

 - Stress and Stress-induced Flare-ups of Skin Problems

 - Grief and Loss

 - Depression and Bipolar Disorders

 - Self-Esteem Issues

 How does EMDR work?

-- EMDR is composed of 8 stages that prods the patient to acknowledge the root of their trauma, typically a singular traumatic experience that served as a catalyst for the mental illness to form.
+EMDR is composed of 8 phases that prods the patient to acknowledge the root of their trauma, typically a singular traumatic experience that served as a catalyst for the mental illness to form.

 Guided by the EMDR therapist, the patient is able to reprocess the significant memory, allowing them the opportunity to relearn or adjust their perspective on the trauma in a healthier way.